oracle-livelabs/apex/event-mangement/3-apex-assistant/3-apex-assistant.md

-# Enhance Charts and Database Objects with APEX Assistant
+# Enhance Charts and Database Objects using AI

 ## Introduction

-In this lab, you will learn how to enhance charts in Oracle APEX using APEX Assistant.
-Instead of manually writing queries, we will use natural language prompts to ask the APEX Assistant to generate the required SQL.
+In this lab, you will learn how to enhance charts in Oracle APEX using AI.
+Instead of manually writing queries, you will use natural language prompts to ask the APEX Assistant to generate the required SQL.
 This approach speeds up development and shows how AI-powered assistance can simplify complex tasks such as data visualization.

 In addition to enhancing charts, you will also create database objects such as tables and PL/SQL packages—directly from the SQL Commands interface using APEX Assistant.